A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Recurrence relations and Constants of Motion. Proof of Theorem (i)

 \subsubsection{The region $\mathcal{R}$ of ininitial consitions $(s_I,x_I)$}

 As explained in \S\ref{Assumption1}, $s_0$ starts near $0$, and $s_{N_m}$ ends near $-4/3$.
-The estimates must be worked out differently in these two regions in $s$, though they are linked by the symmetry \eqref{sym_T}.
+The estimates must be worked out differently in these two regions in $s$\footnote{Of course, \eqref{sym_T} is a symmetry of the equation, but generally not of its particular solutions.}.
 Therefore we define $\mathcal{R}$ as a union $\mathcal{R}=\mathcal{R}_1\cup\mathcal{R}_2$, where $\mathcal{R}_1$ contains values of $s$ close to $0$ (but not very close) and far from $-4/3$, while $\mathcal{R}_2$ has $s$ close to $-4/3$ (but not very close) and far from $0$; both contain intermediate values of $s$.
 They are defined as follows.

-Let $\mathfrak{m}>0$ be large enough (independent of any other parameter), $\eta_1$ given by Lemma\,\ref{eps1}, and $\eta_2$ small so that \eqref{jje} holds.
+Let $\mathfrak{m}>0$ (cf. \eqref{ASSS1} and comments preceding it) be large enough (independent of any other parameter), $\eta_1$ given by Lemma\,\ref{eps1}, and $\eta_2$ small so that \eqref{jje} holds.
 Recall that here $u_0=-4$ (though other values can also be used).

 {\bf{Region $\mathcal{R}_1$}} {\em{is the set of all $(s,x)$ with: (i) $|x|>\mathfrak{m}$, $|u_0^3/3+u_0^2+s|>\eta_2/2$, $s\in \mathbb{D}_5^+, |\sm|>\eta_1/2$, $|s\,x|>1$ and